 Compare and contrast the webpages of the White House.
-This is place where citizens can go to see briefings, read speeches, look at presidential priorities, and see the teams they have gathered around them.
+This is where citizens can go to see briefings, read speeches, look at presidential priorities, and see the teams our presidents have gathered around them.

 By law, the final page of the outgoing administration is preserved by the National Archives as the incoming administration posts the new White House webpage.

 What differences do you see in the way the pages are laid out?